TanveerD1/DSA_2040_Practical_Exam_Tanveer_752/README.md

 # DSA 2040 Practical Exam - Implementation Steps
 # *Tanveer 752*
 ## 1. Data Preprocessing
+***Note on Structure, Ignore all images outside the main folders as they are used in creating the README***
 ### Initial Setup
 I first created the project structure and installed required libraries: